Skip to content

 Your brain rebuilds

-For most of the twentieth century, neuroscience taught a simple story: the adult brain is fixed.
-You get your architecture in childhood, it solidifies around 25, and after that you're in maintenance mode until decline.
+You have absorbed a story about your own brain that the science no longer supports.
+The story: the adult brain is fixed.
+You get your architecture in childhood, it solidifies around 25, and after that you are in maintenance mode until decline.
 Neurons die.
-They don't regenerate.
+They do not regenerate.
 The wiring you have is the wiring you keep.

 The orthodoxy was wrong.
 Not partially wrong.
 Structurally wrong.